cnizzardini/cakephp-swagger-bake/README.md

 In addition to `swagger bake` these console helpers provide insight into how your Swagger documentation is generated.

+#### `swagger routes`
-`swagger routes` generates a list of routes that will be added to your swagger documentation.
+Generates a list of routes that will be added to your swagger documentation.
 It uses the `prefix` config from your `config/swagger_bake.php` file.

 ```sh
 bin/cake swagger routes
 ```

+#### `swagger models`
-`swagger models` generates a list of models that will be added to your swagger documentation.
+Generates a list of models that will be added to your swagger documentation.
 These models must have Cake\ORM\Entities and exist in your App\Controller namespace following CakePHP conventions.
 Entity attributes marked as hidden in your App\Model\Entity classes will be ignored.
 It only retrieves models that are resources in your route prefix.

 ```sh
 bin/cake swagger models